 Mulholland Drive remains richly ambivalent.
 David Lynch relates the dehumanization of the actress to a surreal, comic and grotesque enigma.

-The life of the actress is a dreadful riddle as her love story remains a ravishing and richly perplexing tragedy, where the love of Hollywood women creates a potentially utopian realm which is at once deeply dangerous and romantic.
+The life of the actress is a dreadful riddle as her love story remains a ravishing and richly perplexing tragedy, where the love of Hollywood women creates a potentially utopian realm which is at once both deeply dangerous and romantic.

 Finally the themes in Mulholland Drive may be viewed as a form of love which may be seen as absolute and autonomous as well as authentically feminine.